 It became obvious that killing Ravana was turning next to impossible, so Vibhashana disclosed the secret about Ravana’s navel, where his soul was kept hidden due to a boon.
 He also informed Lord Rama that no mortal weapon could ever diminish Ravan’s soul, only a magical arrow, which was kept in the safety of Mandodari.

 On Lord Rama’s nod, Hanuman flies back to Ravana’s castle in the middle of battle, disguised as a Brahmin saint.
 He secretly enters Mandodari’s room and tricks her into revealing the location where she hid the magical bow.
 Just when he was about to fly away after obtaining it, Mandodari realized how she was tricked into disclosing the weapon of her husband’s death.
-After she saw Ravana’s lifeless body, she cursed Hanuman saying, “For whom you tricked me shall be taken away from you one day.
-Like today, I have to live in grief; you too shall live forever in grief.”

 The advancements during Ravana’s reign